rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTORIAL.md

 It can be the standard Erlang `rpc:call` set of functions or `rabbit_misc:rpc_call/4`.
 The latter is used by all standard commands and is generally recommended.

-Target RabbitMQ node name is passsed in as the `node` option, which is a global option and is available to all commands.
+Target RabbitMQ node name is passed in as the `node` option, which is a global option and is available to all commands.